-Group companies are all entities in which the Company has directly or indirectly control.
+Group companies are all entities in which the Company has direct or indirect control.
 The Company controls an entity when it is exposed, or has rights, to variable returns from its involvement with the Group company and has the ability to affect those returns through its power over the Group company.
-Group companies are recognised from the date on which control is obtained by the Company and derecognised from the date that control by the Company over the Group company ceases.
-Participating interests in Group companies are accounted for in the Company financial statements according to the equity method, with the principles for the recognition and measurement of assets and liabilities and determination of results as set out in the notes to the consolidated financial statements.
+Group companies are recognised from the date on which control is obtained by the Company and derecognised from the date that control by the Company over the Group companies are accounted for in the Company financial statements according to the equity method, with the principles for the recognition and measurement of assets and liabilities and determination of results are set out in the notes to the consolidated financial statements.